python/cpython/Doc/reference/datamodel.rst

    class).
 The return value of :meth:`__new__` should be the new object instance (usually an instance of *cls*).

-   Typical custom implementations create a new instance of the class by invoking the superclass's :meth:`__new__` method using ``super().__new__(cls[, ...])`` with appropriate arguments and then modifying the newly created instance as necessary before returning it.
+   Typical implementations create a new instance of the class by invoking the superclass's :meth:`__new__` method using ``super().__new__(cls[, ...])`` with appropriate arguments and then modifying the newly created instance as necessary before returning it.